GabbedT/ApogeoRV/Docs/Sphinx/external_interface.rst

 The **load channel** is responsable to bring data from memory to the CPU.
 Here it's important to have a really low latency, because of the pipeline stalls caused by hazards on data wait.

-.. note:: The following nets are relatives to the SytemVerilog interface: `load_interface` defined in `bus_controller_interface.sv`
+.. note:: The following nets are relatives to the SytemVerilog interface: `load_interface` defined in `bus_interface.sv`

 .. list-table:: Load Channel Signals
    :widths: 25 15 15 40